Our research is editorially independent but we may earn a commission for purchases made through our links.

 The state of Maine is full of picturesque small towns, and one of the finest is Camden.
 This town along the bay has a thriving main street that is welcoming and a joy to explore.
 Winters in Maine are often harsh, but this is the time of year that you’ll enjoy fewer crowds and very little traffic.
 But honestly, the best time of year to visit is in the fall, when the leaves transform into brightly colored ornaments hanging on the trees and the fog rolls off the bay in mysterious fashion.

-New Yorkers are often looking for an easy and tranquil escape from the city, and Cooperstown, New York is one of the best small towns to visit in the area.
+New Yorkers are often looking for an easy and tranquil escape from the city, and Cooperstown, New York is one of the best small towns to visit for a weekend getaway.
 Cooperstown is home to the Baseball Hall of Fame, making it a must-see destination for any fan of this All-American pastime.
 Another highlight is the Ommegang Brewery, which is situated on a vineyard-like estate and offers delicious local brews both indoors and outdoors in a relaxing and refreshing environment.

 Another worthwhile town to visit in New York is Chautauqua, a small town that’s been making a big splash on the local tourism scene.
 Many people from outside the region haven’t heard of it, but it’s been a summertime retreat for New Yorkers for well over a century.
 There’s a lovely lake here that serves as the centerpiece for outdoor recreation and many historic mansions to explore and marvel at.
 Basically this is a dream vacation for both history buffs and fishermen.
 Art lovers should make a point to catch a performance by the Chautauqua Symphony Orchestra, the Opera Company, or the School of Dance.

-Port Townsend is a town of a little over 9,000 residents in Washington along the northeastern tip of the Olympic Peninsula.
+Port Townsend is a small town in Washington along the northeastern tip of the Olympic Peninsula.
 It has a Victorian feel with a distinguished maritime history, yet a modern twist that keeps visitors on their toes.
 Kayaking and whale watching are popular outdoor recreation activities, and antiquing is a great activity for rainy days.
-An eclectic mix of artists and musicians call this town home, and there are diverse ethnic restaurants available to sample here as well.
+An eclectic mix of artists and musicians call this townhome, and there are diverse ethnic restaurants available to sample here as well.

 You might be familiar with Breckenridge, Colorado for its massive ski and snowboard resort that draws hoards of winter sport enthusiasts each year.
-But even after you leave the resort, the town of Breckenridge still has lots of offer visitors.
-Breckenridge is famous for being home to the Breckenridge Brewing Company and lots of adorable winter-wear shops and restaurants.
-With a prime location in the majestic Rocky Mountains, this town is absolutely beautiful to visit during all four seasons
+But even after you leave the resort, the town of Breckenridge still has lots of things to do.
+Breckenridge is famous for being home to the Breckenridge Brewery and lots of adorable winter-wear shops and restaurants.
+With a prime location in the majestic Rocky Mountains, this town is absolutely beautiful to visit during all four seasons.

-Buckhannon, West Virginia has put a lot of effort into revitalizing its tourism scene, and the town of less than 6,000 residents emerges at the intersection of history, nature, and cuisine.
+Buckhannon, West Virginia has put a lot of effort into revitalizing its tourism scene, and the town emerges at the intersection of history, nature, and cuisine.
 You can learn about local Civil War history at the Latham House and then take an exciting rafting trip down the Buckhannon River.
-This is also a great town to find authentic barbecue for lunch or dinner.
+This is also a great town to find an authentic barbecue for lunch or dinner.

 Beaufort almost always makes travel experts’ lists of top small towns to visit in America.
 Why, you ask?
 The town is full of well-preserved and historic plantation homes and enormous old trees take travelers back to another time and place.